youssef-mostafa25/deepagents/README.md

 ### System Prompt

-`deepagent` comes with a [built-in system prompt]((src/deepagent/prompts.py)).
+`deepagents` comes with a [built-in system prompt]((src/deepagents/prompts.py)).
 This is relatively detailed prompt that is heavily based on and inspired by [attempts](https://github.com/kn1026/cc/blob/main/claudecode.md) to [replicate](https://github.com/asgeirtj/system_prompts_leaks/blob/main/Anthropic/claude-code.md)
 Claude Code's system prompt.
 It was made more general purpose than Claude Code's system prompt.
 This contains detailed instructions for how to use the built-in planning tool, file system tools, and sub agents.
 Note that part of this system prompt [can be customized](#promptprefix--required-)